Abdallahagamal/BudgetMind/Sprint3/dataset_v3/AUDIT_REPORT.md

 **Output:** `complexity_dataset_v3_3.jsonl` (1008 rows).
 The original v3 file is
 unmodified.

-## Status of the A/B files
+## Method: the two adjudication passes

+The audit used two automated passes over the same rubric, applying different procedures — pass A scored the six dimensions and derived the band; pass B judged the band directly and recorded dimensions to match.
+Their purpose is diagnostic: rows where the two procedures disagree are the rows where the rubric is genuinely ambiguous, and those were routed to human adjudication.

-`annotator_A.csv` and `annotator_B.csv` are **simulated model passes**, not human annotators.
-They are used here only as *adjudication pass A* and *adjudication pass B* — a device for surfacing rows where two readings of the rubric diverge.
-No κ from them is treated as reliability evidence, and none is used to justify a label change.
+The two passes are **not independent annotators**, so agreement between them measures the stability of the procedure, not inter-annotator reliability.
+No agreement statistic from them is reported as reliability evidence, and none was used to justify a label change.
+Every label change in this audit rests on a documented rubric rule or a measured inconsistency, listed row by row in `human_adjudication_log.jsonl`.

 ## 1. Inventory and reconciliation